 Wolfgang Banzhaf is the John R. Koza Chair in Genetic Programming at the Department of Computer Science and Engineering at Michigan State University and an Honorary University Research Professor at Memorial University of Newfoundland.
 He received a "Diplom in Physik" degree in Physics from the LMU Munich and his Dr.rer.nat (PhD) from the Dept. of Physics of the TH Karlsruhe, now KIT.
 After a postdoc at the U. of Stuttgart, he was a Visiting and Senior Researcher at the Central Research Lab of Mitsubishi Electric in Japan and at MERL in Cambridge, USA.
-From 1993 to 2003 he was Assoc.
-Prof. for Appl.
-CS at TU Dortmund.
+From 1993 to 2003 he was Associate Professor for Applied Computer Science at TU Dortmund.

-Mario Luca Bernardi received the Laurea degree in Computer Science Engineering from the University of Naples Federico II, Italy, in 2003 and the Ph.D. degree in Information Engineering from the University of Sannio in 2007.
+I received the Laurea degree in Computer Science Engineering from the University of Naples Federico II, Italy, in 2003 and the Ph.D. degree in Information Engineering from the University of Sannio in 2007.

-Since 2003 I have worked as a researcher in the field of software engineering writing several papers published in journals and conference proceedings.
-My main research interests include software maintenance and testing, software reuse, software reverse engineering and reengineering, with particular interest on software modularization.
+Since 2003 I have worked as a researcher in the field of software engineering writing more than 60 papers published in journals and conference proceedings.
+My main research interests include software maintenance and testing, software reuse, software reverse engineering, and re-engineering, with a particular interest in software modularization.

-I also served both as a member of the program and organizing committees of several international conferences, and as reviewer of papers submitted to some of the main journals and magazines in the field of data mining, software engineering, software maintenance, program comprehension, and the application of computational intelligence approaches in the above fields.
+I also served both as a member of the program and organizing committees of several international conferences, and as a reviewer of papers submitted to some of the main journals and magazines in the field of data and process mining, software engineering, software maintenance, program comprehension, and the application of computational intelligence approaches in the above fields.

-Currently I am an Assistant Professor at Giustino Fortunato University, holding the courses of "Computer Science" and "Software Systems and Services" for the Avionics Science and Technologies master degree.
+Currently, I am an Assistant Professor at Giustino Fortunato University, holding the courses of "Foundations of Computer Science" and "Software Systems and Services" for the Avionics Science and Technologies master degree.

 Assistant professor at the Electronics and Communication Sciences Unit of Indian Statistical Institute, Kolkata.
 Published more than 200 research articles in peer-reviewed journals and conferences.
 Is the founding co-editor-in-chief of “Swarm and Evolutionary Computation”, an international journal from Elsevier.
 Also serves as associate editors of the IEEE Trans. on Systems, Man, and Cybernetics: Systems, IEEE Computational Intelligence Magazine and Information Sciences (Elsevier).

-Olga De Troyer has a master degree in Mathematics and a Ph.D. in Computer Sciences.
+Olga De Troyer has a Masters degree in Mathematics and a Ph.D. in Computer Sciences.
 She has held research positions in industry and at universities.
 Since 1998 she is professor in the Computer Science Department of the Vrije Universiteit Brussel (Belgium) where she is co-director of the WISE research lab.
 Her research focus is on conceptual modeling formalisms and design methodologies.
 Over the years, the focus has moved from Database over Web systems towards Virtual Reality and Serious Games.